 Public Act 436 gives unelected “emergency managers” sweeping, far-reaching powers to displace or in some cases even dissolve local governments and school districts.
 A coalition of civil rights groups challenged the law in federal court, and the state filed a motion to dismiss.

 (Phillips v.
-Snyder; ACLU Attorneys Mark Fancher and Michael J. Steinberg; additional co-counsel included the Sugar Law Center, the Center for Constitutional Rights, Constitutional Litigation Associates, Herbert Sanders, Goodman & Hurwitz, Miller Cohen, and Sam Bagenstos of U-M Law School.)
+Snyder; ACLU Attorneys Mark Fancher and Michael J. Steinberg; additional co-counsel include the Sugar Law Center, the Center for Constitutional Rights, Constitutional Litigation Associates, Herbert Sanders, Goodman & Hurwitz, Miller Cohen, and Sam Bagenstos of U-M Law School.)

 To view the Fall 2018 Legal Docket, click here.